Blackburn: Industrial Revolution and textiles

 In 18th-century Blackburn, weaving was primarily undertaken by handloom weavers working from their own cottages.
 However, as powerlooms were introduced into the mills after 1825, the percentage of handloom weavers began to decline and this occurred more rapidly in areas closer to the town.
+In 1826 the Power-loom riots cam through Blackburn in response to the loss of jobs and low wages.
 Handloom weavers continued to make up a sizable portion of the workforce in outlying rural areas.
 The last handloom shop in Blackburn closed in 1894.

 1800s

 In 1807, the Daniel Thwaites & Co brewery was established; the company is still in business today and is now based at Sykes Holt in Mellor.

 Improvements to the power loom in the early 1840s, and the construction of a railway line in 1846, led to greater investment in power looms in Blackburn in the second half of that decade.
 The railway brought opportunities for expansion of the cotton trade, and in subsequent decades many new mills were constructed: between 1850 and 1870, sixty-eight weaving-only and four combined weaving/spinning mills were built and nine weaving mills were built per decade between 1870 and 1890.

 Improvements in power loom efficiency meant that weaving, the primary source of wealth and income for handloom weavers, began to transfer from the cottage industry to factories.
 This led to high rates of unemployment: according to figures published in March 1826, some 60 per cent of all handloom weavers in Blackburn and Rishton, Lower Darwen and Oswaldtwistle were unemployed.
 High unemployment led to the Lancashire weavers' riots.
 At 3:00 pm on 24 April 1826, a mob arrived in Blackburn after attacking power looms in Accrington.
 Proceeding to Bannister Eccles' Jubilee Factory on Jubilee Street, the mob destroyed 212 power looms in the space of 35 minutes.
 They then turned their attention to John Houghton and Sons' Park Place factory, located nearby, and destroyed another 25 looms, before seeking more machinery to attack.
 The crowd began to disperse at around 6:00 pm, troops having arrived at 3:30 pm to try to quell the rioting.